 “People who remember me as a chubby youngster with a moon face can’t get used to the idea that I’ve grown up.” – Judy Garland, 1947

-January 19, 1939: Filming on The Wizard of Oz continued with more scenes shot on the “Emerald City” sets.
-This set shot was taken on this day.
+January 19, 1939: Filming on The Wizard of Oz continued with more scenes shot on the “Emerald City” set.
+This set design photo was taken on this day.

 January 19, 1941: Strike Up The Band.

 January 19, 1942: After spending a quick vacay in Miami, Judy and her new husband David Rose were set to begin their USO tour of Army camps in the midwest.
 As noted before, Judy was one of the very first stars to give her time in helping the war effort, then just a little over a month old.

-January 19, 1945: Judy was on MGM’s Backlot #3, specifically the “Western Street” which was dressed up as the fictional town of “Sandrock” for The Harvey Girls.
+January 19, 1945: Judy was on MGM’s Lot #3, specifically on the “Billy The Kid Street” which was dressed up as the fictional town of “Sandrock” for The Harvey Girls.

 On this day, the company had rehearsals of the “On the Atchison, Topeka, and the Santa Fe” production number.
 Judy had a 2:30 p.m. call, arriving at 3 p.m. then dismissed a short half hour later at 3:30 p.m.
 According to the assistant director’s notes: “JG was to have fitting at 1:15, then rehearse at 2:30; she called off the fitting and reported for rehearsal at 3:00 p.m.”

 It’s unclear what, if anything, was actually accomplished, at least with Judy.
 It’s likely that the rest of the cast and chorus had already been on the set rehearsing the complicated routine and probably stayed past Judy’s departure at 3:30 p.m.
 The production number was filmed on January 22nd.